What is an OEIC?

 What are the risks?

-Although OEICs attempt to manage risk by investing in a diverse portfolio and calling on the experience of professional fund managers, there is the chance that your investment could devalue.
+Although OEICs attempt to manage risk by investing in a diverse portfolio and calling on the experience of professional fund managers, there is always a chance your investment could devalue.

-Each OEIC has a board called the Depository whose job is to ensure that the fund manager adheres to company policy and government legislation.
+Yes, each OEIC has a board called the Depository who ensure the fund manager adheres to company policy and government legislation.

-OEICs are also regulated by the Financial Conduct Authority (FCA), so they must adhere to certain standards and have procedures for dealing with investors' complaints.
-This also means that services such as the Financial Ombudsman are available to investors if problems arise.
+OEICs are also regulated by the Financial Conduct Authority (FCA), which means services such as the Financial Ombudsman are available to investors if problems arise.

 OEICs are not directly covered by the Financial Services Compensation Scheme - but their parent company will be.
-The maximum claim via the FSCS is £50,000 per person, per company.
-(Note that this isn't cover for if your shares lose value.)
+The maximum claim via the FSCS is £50,000 per person, per company, but remember this will not cover your investment losses, only if the company goes bust.